Online Master’s Degrees in Child (Pediatric) Psychology

 Applicants to online master’s programs in child or pediatric psychology will generally need the following: a bachelor’s degree from an accredited institution; a competitive undergraduate GPA (3.0 or greater); a personal statement; and letters of recommendation.

-Some programs may also ask applicants to submit GMAT or GRE scores.
+Some programs may also ask applicants to submit GMAT or GRE scores (though this has become less common in recent years).
 While it is not a strict requirement that one’s undergraduate degree be in psychology, it is expected that applicants will have completed some foundational coursework in psychology, statistics, and research methodology.

 Courses in Online Master’s Degrees in Child (Pediatric) Psychology